simonsobs/ocs/docs/agents/registry.rst

 and keeps track of the last heartbeat time of each agent and whether or not each agent has agent has "expired" (gone 5 seconds without a heartbeat).

-This check happens in the registry's single "run" process.
+This check happens in the registry's single "main" process.
 The session.data object of this process is set to a dict of agents on the system, including their last heartbeat time, whether they have expired, and the time at which they expired.
-This data can the be viewed by checking the session variable of the run process.
+This data can the be viewed by checking the session variable of the main process.

 For instance, the following code will print agent's that have been on the system since the registry started running::